The work to buy the port of Dover for the community is led by the People's Port Community Trust Limited ("People's Port

 In his career he worked for banks in Manchester, London, Saudi Arabia, Kuwait and Dubai.
 Latterly Peter was chief trader then GM Treasury & Investment, Saudi British Bank (an HSBC subsidiary).
-He was also Director Middle East Sales at Barclays / BZW, based in London, and Middle East Treasurer for Barclays PLC, covering trading and funding operations across the region, based in Dubai.
+He was then Director Middle East Sales at BZW (nowadays Barclays Capital) based in London, and Middle East Treasurer for Barclays PLC, covering trading and funding operations across the region, based in Dubai.

-Peter now lives in Eythorne and runs Blake's Restaurant in Dover with his wife.
+Peter now lives in Eythorne and runs The Mash Tun micropub in Dover with his wife.

 He combines a rare double in understanding high finance and beer.

 David is Chief Executive of the Dover District Chamber of Commerce.